Your free strata dictionary – New South Wales

 A Community Management Statement outlines the by-laws for a community or neighbourhood scheme.
 A strata committee must submit these statements with community, precinct or neighbourhood plans.

-Initial period commences when a group registers a strata or deposit plan.
+Initial period commences when a group registers a strata or deposited plan.
 It ends when one-third of the unit entitlements sells.
-The length of the period is dependent on the sale of lots.
+The length of the period ends based on legislation, the method varies depending on the type of property.

 Large strata scheme